Bridged Semantic Alignment for Zero-shot 3D Medical Image Diagnosis: Results and Analysis

 \subsection{Visualization of Features}

 Fig.~\ref{fig:motivation} and Fig.~\ref{fig:umap} illustrate the UMAP visualization of image, text, and CMKB features.
 To assess the effectiveness of vision-language alignment, we ensure that all text descriptions are aligned with all CT volumes.
-As shown in Fig.~\ref{fig:gd}, we leverage GPT-4 to generate multiple unbiased, generic descriptions of chest CT volumes as text samples for feature extraction.
+As shown in Fig.~\ref{fig:gd}, we leverage GPT-4 to generate unbiased, generic descriptions of chest CT volumes as text samples for feature extraction.
 During the UMAP computation, cosine similarity is employed to measure the distances between different features, representing the degree of alignment among them.
-To quantify the impact of introducing CMKI on vision-language alignment, we define the Feature Alignment Score (FAS) as:
+To quantify this alignment, we first introduce the silhouette score~\cite{rousseeuw1987silhouettes}, originally used to evaluate cluster separation.
+For each sample $i$, let $a(i)$ denote the mean intra-cluster distance and $b(i)$ the mean nearest-cluster distance.
+The silhouette score is then defined as

+In our setting, the three feature sets (image, text, and CMKB) are predefined rather than obtained by unsupervised clustering.
+Hence, each sample has a fixed cluster assignment and no mis-clustering can occur.
+Consequently, the intra-cluster distance $a(i)$ is never larger than the inter-cluster distance $b(i)$, ensuring that $s(i)$ remains non-negative and $S$ lies in $[0,1]$.
+To adapt this metric for evaluating vision-language alignment, we define the Feature Alignment Score (FAS) as

-where the silhouette score, originally used to evaluate cluster separation~\citep{rousseeuw1987silhouettes,shahapure2020cluster,shutaywi2021silhouette}, measures the cohesion of image and text feature sets.
-By normalizing the silhouette score to the range of [0, 1], the FAS quantifies the alignment: a score closer to 1 indicates better alignment, while a score closer to 0 indicates poorer alignment.
+where a score closer to 1 indicates better alignment, while a score closer to 0 indicates poorer alignment.